shreyask-1/trading-bot/README.md

 `python test_risk_controls.py` runs mocked unit tests for the risk layer, the daytrading helpers, the ledger/reconciliation, the news scorer, confidence sizing, the smarter exits, Phase 2 feeds, and Phase 3 self-learning (no network calls).
-86 checks.
+Keep test state isolated from `logs/` and `data/` before running it against a checkout that contains live operational memory.